yellowdog/python-examples/README.md

 - `"ConfiguredWorkerPool"`
 - `"Allowance"`

 To generate example JSON specifications from resources already included in the platform, the `yd-list` command can be used with the `--details` option, and select the resources for which details are required.
-E.g.:
+For example:

 ```shell
 yd-list --keyrings --details